 5. Watch the sunset from Profitis Ilias hilltop (yes…not from Oia)

-Oia is said to have some of the most beautiful sunsets on earth, but as a matter of fact there are many spots on the island to take in the stunning pink and gold rays as the sun drops into the Aegean sea.
-The village of Imerovigli with its panoramic views is one, as is Vlychada beach with its volcanic scenery.They can be equally romantic and mesmerising….
 However, my favourite spot is not one of the famous ones.
-I prefer to watch the sunset in Santorini from a different spot.
-This spot is on the top of a hill on a place where a monastery exists.
-It is called Profitis Ilias Monastery and it’s the highest point on the island.
-The view from there is s-t-u-n-n-i-n-g !
-On the way up you will find the sign for the monastery of Prophet Elias, where a Greek Air Force radar also exists(it’s on the other side…nothing to worry about).
+I prefer to watch the sunset in Santorini from a different place.
+This spot is on the top of a hill where a monastery exists.
+It is called Profitis Ilias Monastery, the highest point on the island.
+The view from there is s-t-u-n-n-i-n-g!
+On the way up, you will find the sign for the monastery of Prophet Elias, where a Greek Air Force radar also exists(it’s on the other side…nothing to worry about).

 - Profitis Ilias Monastery on Google Maps